sagemath/trac_to_gh/Issue 486.md

 # Issue 486: number_of_partitions() could be faster.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/486

 Original creator: bober